PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ### Sensors

-PX4 uses sensors to determine vehicle state, which it needs in order to stablise the vehicle and enable autonomous control.
+PX4 uses sensors to determine vehicle state, which it needs in order to stabilise the vehicle and enable autonomous control.
 The vehicle states include: position/altitude, heading, speed, airspeed, orientation (attitude), rates of rotation in different axes, battery level, and so on.

 PX4 _minimally requires_ a [gyroscope](../sensor/gyroscope.md), [accelerometer](../sensor/accelerometer.md), [magnetometer](../gps_compass/magnetometer.md) (compass) and [barometer](../sensor/barometer.md).